-Designed by La Beene (costumes), Cheryl Cluff (sound), Pilar Davis (lighting), Cara Pomeroy (set) assisted by Iris Salazar, Arika Schockmel (props).
+Designed by La Beene (costumes), Cheryl Cluff (sound), Pilar I. (lighting), Cara Pomeroy (set) assisted by Iris Salazar, Arika Schockmel (props).
 Stage managed by Jennifer Freed.
 Co-directed by Alexandra Harbold and Robert Scott Smith.

 A co-production with Flying Bobcat Theatrical Laboratory in partnership with The David Ross Fetzer Foundation for Emerging Artists.

 Austin Archer (Playwright) is an actor, choreographer, director and writer.
 Although JUMP is his first play to receive a full professional production, his writing was featured in (IN)DIVISIBLE (Plan-B) and LOVE (Flying Bobcat).
 His play THICK METAL BALL was produced at Weber State University.
 As an actor he was seen most recently in NEWSIES (PTC), HIR (SLAC), MINDHUNTER (Netflix) and BLOOD & OIL (ABC).
-He would like to express his enormous gratitude to The David Ross Fetzer Foundation for Emerging Artists and Plan B Theatre Company for their commitment to new works by emerging artists.
+He would like to express his enormous gratitude to The David Ross Fetzer Foundation for Emerging Artists and Plan-B Theatre Company for their commitment to new works by emerging artists.

 Alexandra Harbold (Co-Director) is Co-Founder/Co-Artistic Director of Flying Bobcat Theatrical Laboratory; a freelance director, actor and dramaturg; and Adjunct Assistant Professor for the U of U’s Department of Theatre.
 She has previously directed several SLAMs for Plan-B. Recent projects: directing YOU NEVER CAN TELL (U of U), CLIMBING WITH TIGERS (Flying Bobcat/SLAC), HOW LONG CAN YOU STAND ON THE TRAIN TRACKS: A GAME FOR TWO SISTERS (Flying Bobcat/Sackerson); acting in HAND TO GOD (SLAC) and dramaturging THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME (PTC).

-Pilar I. (Lighting Design) is s excited to return to Plan-B, having previously designed PATIENT A over a decade ago.
+Pilar I. (Lighting Design) is excited to return to Plan-B, having previously designed PATIENT A over a decade ago.
 Currently production Stage Manager and Technical Director for Repertory Dance Theatre, Pilar graduated from the U of U in 2003 and has worked across the Wasatch Front in virtually every venue and arts organization.
 Journeyman Member IATSE-Local 99.

 Cara Pomeroy (Scenic Design) makes her Plan-B debut.
 She earned a BA in Theatre Studies with a focus on Scenic Design from the U of U. Her recent designs include BULL SHARK ATTACK and HIR (SLAC), PERDIDA (Grand) and KISS OF THE SPIDER WOMAN and THE OTHER PLACE (Utah Rep).
 Cara works as a carpenter and scenic painter for Pioneer Theatre Company.

-Flying Bobcat Theatrical Laboratory is dedicated to collaboratively exploring the possibilities of storytelling in performance through language, movement, technology and design.
+Flying Bobcat Theatrical Laboratory collaboratively explores the possibilities of storytelling in performance through language, movement, technology and design.
 The company is Alexandra Harbold and Robert Scott Smith.
 World premiere collaborations include HOW LONG CAN YOU STAND ON THE TRAIN TRACKS: A GAME FOR TWO SISTERS (with Sackerson), CLIMBING WITH TIGERS (with SLAC), FEAST (with NOW-ID), LOST IN THE WOODS (with Salt Lake Men’s Choir), HOME FOR AN HOUR (with Phillip’s Gallery Art Van/Martin Paul Moser Project) and the devised works that comprised the POPUP@LEO series (with The Leonardo).

 JUMP initially unveiled itself to me as a narrative surrounding four characters.
 I had to figure out what that narrative was outside of the central incident of the failed skydive.
 And I honestly had very few ideas.